Table of Contents_

 When looking at a LED vs LCD TV, there are a few differences that you’ll want to keep in mind to increase your chances of acquiring the best TV.
 While you can find an LCD screen in most living rooms, LED technology is becoming increasingly popular.
 The price increase from LCD to LED is nothing to sneeze at.
 However, that’s common for any new technology.

 So, in the matter of LED vs LCD TV, who reigns supreme?
 The answer is that LED technology is generally superior.
 However, this does come with a bit of a price increase.
 If you can fit it into your budget, then it’s well worth it.
+Additionally, deciding between a full LED TV and an edge-lit LED TV can make your picture more detailed.
 You should also consider whether you want a matte or glossy display before buying your ideal TV

 When going from an LCD to an LED, there is a significant price increase.
 LED stands for light-emitting diode, and this describes the backlight technology that gives you a crisper, brighter picture.
 An LED is technically a type of LCD TV, as well.
 You will sometimes see them referred to as LED LCD TVs.
 Given the fragile nature of these devices, knowing whether to use a high or low pile microfibre when cleaning your TV is very crucial.